 Dining Services actively engages students in sustainability initiatives through special events in the dining centers, student employment opportunities, and student leadership groups like DIG (Dining Insight Group) and Eco Leaders.

-Each semester Housing & Dining Services hires a Sustainability Intern (open to students in any major) as well as a Soil and Crop Sciences student to serve as a compost intern.
+Each semester Housing & Dining Services hires a graduate sustainability intern, sustainability intern, compost intern, and horticultural intern.
 These internships provide undergraduate students with a hands-on experiential learning opportunity and valuable professional skill development.

-Each dining center has a staff representative who serves on the Green Guard, a staff peer education group aimed at reducing the carbon footprint of Dining Services.
-The green guard helps promote the staff Sustainability Pledge, which is designed to encourage staff to take on sustainable behavior choices in their daily work.
+Each dining center has a staff representative who serves on the Green Guard, a staff peer education group aimed at reducing the overall footprint of Dining Services.
 The Green Guard has been on site visits to Waste Management’s central receiving center in Denver and on campus green sites such as the solar plant, biomass boiler, and composter to help them be more educated leaders for dining services.